UP210671/UP210878_CPP/U3 Functions/README.md

 <div align="center">

 Because our brain is so massive we know that **9** would grant the A.I a victory so we proceed to block it and create an opening so that with **3** we may win next round.
 The A.I once again analyzes the entire grid looking for a play that may make it win.
-It succeeds but since the box is already marked, it searchs for alternative options for winning.
-It fails and then searches for plays that may make the player win and in doing so it discovers that **3** makes the player win, so it decides to block it.
+It succeeds but since the box is already marked, it searches for alternative options for winning.
+It fails and then searches for plays that may make the player win and in doing so it discovers that **3** would make the player win, so it decides to block it.

 <img src="Images/CPU3.PNG" height = 200>
  </div></br></br>

  <div align="center">

 Afterwars we decide to put our mark at **2** in an attempt to trick the machine.
-Unfortunately, the A.I analyzes the board in search for winning plays and finds out that **7** is a viable play for it to win so it proceeds to mark that box and end the match.
+Unfortunately, the A.I analyzes the board in search for winning plays and finds out that **7** is a viable play for it to win the round so it proceeds to mark that box and end the match.

 <img src="Images/CPU4.PNG" height = 200>
  </div></br></br>